Loctryl/BackToTheKitchen/README.md

 So, it's VR coop game where you have to prepare burgers in a restaurant.
 Cutting ingrdients, cooking meat and assembling burgers are the main features.

+Thank you yo ***Kay Lousberg*** for the asset pack : https://www.kaylousberg.com/game-assets/restaurant-bits

 ## Screenshots
 ![image5](https://github.com/Loctryl/BackToTheKitchen-VROnline/assets/91985442/027980b5-9a60-4d1e-9562-10aa701641a1)